Legendarymaster0/DotFiles-of-WIndows/README.md

 </details>

 <details>

+## 🐧 The Illusion (Fastfetch)
+Hyprlands OS includes a custom-tuned Fastfetch configuration that replaces the standard Windows telemetry with a clean, Linux-inspired output.

+- **Custom ASCII**: A hand-crafted logo built with solid block characters (`█`).
+- **Spoofed Identity**: Reports as Arch Linux / Hyprland for the ultimate aesthetic.
+- **OS Age Tracking**: Integrated PowerShell logic to track installation longevity.
 <summary><b>🎨 Aesthetics & UI</b> (Click to expand)</summary>

 - **Hyprland HUD:** Low-latency `Gui()` canvas using JetBrains Mono for system overlays.